JenDacanay/Speaker-Recognition-System/README.md

 <br><i> Figure 7: MFCC Clusters </i>
   </p>

 We inspected the acoustic space by plotting the 2 different MFCC vectors and observed that different speakers produced different sets of clusters.
-In Figure 7, speaker 4 is mostly on the negative side whereas speaker 8 is mostly on the positive side for MFCC 9 and 19.
+In Figure 7 (on the left), speaker 4 is mostly on the negative side whereas speaker 8 is mostly on the positive side for MFCC 9 and 19.

-Dothelifting.m function is called as such because it does the vast majority of the work.
+`Dothelifting.m` function is called as such because it does the vast majority of the work.
 It generates the codebook and closest centroid (codeword) for each point for each speaker given as input, cs, and does so for k centroids.
 It also returns the final distance value for debugging purposes.
 It first places random centroids and sets a target change in residual value.
-Then the code itterates by first finding the closest centroids to each point by calling the closwords.m function.
+Then the code iterates by first finding the closest centroids to each point by calling the `closwords.m`function.

 ### Test 6